prologic/twtxt/docs/_posts/2021-01-06-useragentextension.md

 protected to not publicly disclose the followers of a certain feed to unauthorized third parties.
 Keep in mind, the `User-Agent` header is only available to the feed owner or web server operator.
-It must not be possible for users, who see such a Who Follows Resources in their web server access logs, to just swap out the own feed URL for a different feed and get all the followers of that feed.
+It must not be possible for users, who see such a Who Follows Resource in their web server access logs, to just swap out the own feed URL in a query parameter for a different feed and get all the followers of that feed.
 The easiest way is to use a reasonably long random token which internally is mapped to the feed URL and only valid for a short period of time, e.g. one hour.
 The token should be rotated regularly.